This year our retreat focus is “Everything Changes; Keeping Clarity and Peace Throughout”

-* I am so thrilled that you are offering this retreat again this year.
-Last year was so amazing!
-It was truly a transformational weekend filled with beautiful releases, openings, deepening relationships and making new connections that will last forever. – Kerry Whiteley
+“This was truly a transformational weekend filled with beautiful insights, openings, clarity and making new connections that will last forever. “

 Some of the issues she assists clients with include insecurity and low self-esteem, addiction and recovery, depression and stress, resolving and healing unconscious blocks to success, releasing automatic negative thoughts and emotions (including anger), improving physical health and overall vitality, reconnecting with personal power, and uncovering one’s calling, life purpose, or “mission.”